fadafful/bookList/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Database
+- Download and install XAMPP/WAMP/LAMP
+- Start the local services Apache and MySQL
+- Create the database with name booklist
+- Import the sql file from DB folder to the database you'll create

 Bookend - Backend implementation with node and express
 - Don't forgot to run npm i for all the node packages that may have been ignored